godaner/beats/libbeat/outputs/tcp/README.md

-# beats-tcp-output
+# tcp output

 ## How To Use

-1. Clone this project to `elastic/beats/libbeat/output/`
+1. Clone this code to `elastic/beats/libbeat/output/`

 2. Modify `elastic/beats/libbeat/publisher/includes/includes.go` :
    ```go